 I can remember sitting across from her birth mom explaining my intent to breastfeed our baby.
 Her birth mom encouraged me to do what I felt was best.
 The first time I placed our daughter to my breast, she latched on like a pro and we were off!
 There were rules at the hospital where our daughter was born, though.
 I was not allowed to breastfeed her while she was there.
 Our first breastfeeding experience was in the hotel across the street right after we were discharged.
 Some hospitals will let adoptive moms breastfeed while the child is there, even shortly after birth.
 If you know where your expectant mom will give birth, call and ask them about their rules.

 Some expectant moms have strong feelings about if an adoptive mom should breastfeed or not.
 Although I did discuss breastfeeding with our daughter’s birth mom, I had strong feelings that it was something I wanted to do for our daughter like I did for our sons.
-I did not deceive her, and thankfully she could have cared less how I fed our daughter.
+I did not deceive her, and thankfully she couldn’t have cared less how I fed our daughter.
 But some moms do care, and if you plan on breastfeeding, you should let the baby’s expectant mom know.
 Be courteous of her feelings and be open about your intent if the topic arises.

 Preparing For Criticism